Becoming a Paraprofessional

 Note that the DPI does not license regular education classroom aides or paraprofessionals.
 Educators who hold a valid and current DPI license or permit may work as a special education program aide under their DPI license.
 The valid DPI license or permit is acceptable for state categorical aide reimbursement for districts.

-Frequently Asked Questions About Special Education Paraprofessionals, Information Update Bulletin 10-05.
+- Frequently Asked Questions About Special Education Paraprofessionals- Information Update Bulletin 10-05.

-This document provides additional information on the roles of paraprofessionals and speech-language pathologists when working together to support the communication needs of students with IEPs.
+- The Use of Paraprofessionals to Support Speech-Language Pathologists- provides additional information on the roles of paraprofessionals and speech-language pathologists when working together to support the communication needs of students with IEPs.

 - Supporting Paraprofessionals to Support Students with Individualized Education Programs (IEP)s, provides a detailed overview about supporting paraprofessionals working with students with IEPs from the Association of Wisconsin School Board Administrators’ (AWSA) website.